Commands¶

 data path (specifically receipt files in subdirectories matching the data

-pattern and data format settings as well as product inventories matching the
+pattern and data format settings as well as product and shop inventories

 Delete entries¶